DRAGNLabs/MIRROR-Eval/docs/contribution-instructions.md

 3. **Provide an entrypoint.** See [step 3](#3-add-an-entrypoint-script).

 Review the [MTA benchmark](../src/mirroreval/benchmarks/mta/) to see how these requirements are met in practice.
-The general flow in `run_benchmark()` is:
+The general flow in `run_benchmark()` is below.
+Keep in mind, this is just an example of what you may do.

 ```python
 def run_benchmark():